MightyDillah/VideoSmaller/README.md

 # VideoSmaller

-Just a collection of video tools to make videos smaller, theyre ultra niche?? but I use them regularly so maybe there are other weirdos out there that might find them useful.
+Just a collection of ultra niche video tools to make videos smaller. but I use them regularly so maybe there are other weirdos out there that might find them useful.

 ## Moxy
 Batch remove unneeded tracks in MKV files it detects files that have similar tracks so it only asks you once.